MUHAMMED-RIZWAN-P-S/SideKick-The_Voice_Assistant/README.md

-# Sidekisk- The Voice Assistant
+# Sidekick- The Voice Assistant

 SideKick is a voice assistant with male voice created using python.
 This was a project made under the Tathastu Python Scholar Program when I was an intern at TwoWaits.